Methodology

 Users never see scores, percentiles, or numerical comparisons.

-Adapted for children and teenagers
+How are children and teenagers tested differently?

 Children and teenagers are described differently from adults — with respect for their development and perspective.